 Human Performance Tools A set of tools and education to equip individuals and organizations in error prevention.
+Hazardous energy any electrical, mechanical, hydraulic, pneumatic, chemical, nuclear, thermal, gravitational, or other energy that can harm personnel.
 Instruction Instruction is showing someone how to do a specific task using a step-by-step basis.
 It is often 'on the job' so that the employee performs each action as they are instructed.
 The instruction should be documented.
 Routine work Routine work is non-hazardous / low hazard work and employee is competent to perform.
 Routine work is performed frequently.
-Safety Employee in Charge The Safety Employee-in-Charge is a competent employee for both the assigned job and worksite.
-They are to use their knowledge, training and experience to the best of their abilities to lead the crew tailboard to outline the potential hazards and controls of both the job and worksite.
-They are present to assist and provides safety oversight to all involved with the goal of zero harm to all those active on the job and in the vicinity.
 Supervisor a person who is authorized by an employer to supervise or direct the work of employees or contractors regardless of title, this could be a lead, senior, foreman, etc. Tailboard / Pre-Job Brief A meeting employees conduct before performing a job to discuss the tasks involved, identify the hazards and controls, work procedures, energy source (line of fire) controls, personal protective equipment, employee state of mind, and other safety considerations associated with the job.
 Training Training enables the employees to do a specific task, but in such a way that they have sufficient understanding of the theory, underlying principles, and alternative approaches, etc. so they can trouble-shoot when problems occur.
+Verbal Tailboard A discussion between two employees assigned to low-hazard work.
+It involves the discussion and acknowledgement of risks, hazards